PDFs by language

 There are many ways to treat testicular cancer.
 Surgery, radiation, chemotherapy, and high dose chemotherapy with stem cell transplant are the main types of treatment.

 The treatment plan that’s best for you will depend on:

 Surgery to take out the testicle is often the first treatment for testicular cancer.
 It’s used even when the cancer has spread.
 Nearby lymph nodes may also be taken out to see if there are cancer cells in them.
 There are many ways to do this surgery.
 Talk to your doctor about what will be done and what you can expect

 Any type of surgery can have risks and side effects.
 Be sure to ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat testicular cancer should be able to help you with any problems that come up.

-Chemo (pronounced KEY-mo) is the short word for chemotherapy (KEY-mo-THAIR-uh-pee) – the use of drugs to fight cancer.
+Chemo is the short word for chemotherapy – the use of drugs to fight cancer.
 The drugs are given into a vein.
-These drugs go into the blood and spread through the body.
+These drugs go into your blood and spread through your body.
 They kill cells that are fast growing, cancer cells and good cells, like blood cells and hair.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Chemo cycles last about 3 to 4 weeks.
 Using 2 or more chemo drugs together often works better than using one drug alone.
 Treatment lasts for many months.

 Side effects of chemo